angrybacon/doomsday-wiki/markdown/articles/2020/03/12/pretty-mean-deck.md

 Currently there seem to be two main styles of play; Esper {U}{B}{W} and BUG {U}{B}{G}.

-BUG was the first iteration and the main offer is main deck :card[Veil of Summer] along with sideboard options like :card[Abrupt Decay] for problem permanents or cards like :card[Xantid Swarm] and :card[Carpet of Flowers].
+BUG was the first iteration and the main offer is maindeck :card[Veil of Summer] along with sideboard options like :card[Abrupt Decay] for problem permanents or cards like :card[Xantid Swarm] and :card[Carpet of Flowers].
 Normally the BUG lists run the meme-turned-viable plan B card of :card[Divining Witch] as a way to never actually need to cast Doomsday in the first place.

 Esper changes your options slightly.
 Instead of Veil you have :card[Teferi, Time Raveler] to play both the anti-hate and anti-counter role.
 It also lets you take